Vaccinium oxycoccos

 Vaccinium oxycoccos is a species of cranberry in the heath family.
 It is known as small cranberry, marshberry, bog cranberry, swamp cranberry, or (particularly in Britain) just cranberry.
 It occurs broadly across cooler climates in the temperate Northern Hemisphere.

 Description

 This cranberry is a small, prostrate shrub with vine-like stems that root at the nodes.
 The evergreen leaves are leathery and lance-shaped, up to 1.2 cm long.
-The stems are a few centimeters tall, upon which are one to a few nodding flowers with four-petals.
+The stems are a few cm tall, upon which are one to a few pink to red nodding flowers with four petals.
 The corolla is white or pink and flexed backward away from the center of the flower.

 The fruit is a pink or red berry which has spots when young.
 It measures up to 1.2 cm wide.
-The plant forms mycorrhizal associations.
-It mainly reproduces vegetatively.
-Its fruit persists for an average of 200 days, and bears an average of 7 seeds per fruit.
-Fruits average 86.4% water, and their dry weight includes 4.2% carbohydrates and 1.8% lipids.
+Its fruit persists for an average of 200 days and bears an average of 7 seeds.
+The fruits average 86.4% water and their dry weight includes 4.2% carbohydrates and 1.8% lipids.
+The plant mainly reproduces vegetatively.